-I ran over to the home and found a beautiful mommy cat with her babies nestled underneath the bushes and ivy.
+I ran over to her home and found a beautiful mommy cat with babies nestled underneath the bushes and ivy.
 With my meager knowledge of catching a feral (wild) cat, I attempted to grab her with a towel so I could put her in a cat carrier.

 BIG MISTAKE!
 All I succeeded in doing was put her in attack mode and then scared her off for hours!
 When she finally returned, we attempted to catch her again, but she was fed up with the human intruders and started moving her kittens to a safer location.
 I was completely amazed at how easily she scaled an 8-foot cement wall with a kitten in her mouth.

 She quickly took all of her kittens away.
 All but one… a little baby girl.

 Now, I don’t know if we handled that kitten too much or if she was sickly.
 What I do know was that I waited outside in the backyard until 3 am to see if the mommy cat would return for her last baby.
 When she didn't come back, I carefully bundled up this tiny creature and took her home.
 But first I made a quick stop at Petco for some newborn kitten formula and a nursing bottle.

 She was only a day old and I named her “Hanna Grace.”
 Hanna, after the street she was born on and Grace, for the grace of God I had in finding her.

 Hanna did very well for the first 4 days of her life.
 Then things took a turn for the worst.
 She became very ill and couldn’t eat.
 I rushed her to my vet, whom immediately insisted that she was too sick to survive and told me she should be put to sleep.